Lymphoma means cancer of the lymphatic system.

 The abnormal white blood cells start to collect in the lymph nodes, or in other places such as the bone marrow or spleen.
 They can then grow into tumours and begin to cause problems in the lymphatic system, or in the organ in which they are growing.
 For example, if a lymphoma starts in the thyroid gland it can affect the normal production of thyroid hormones.

-There are many different types of non Hodgkin lymphoma.
+There are many different types of NHL.
 These types can be classified in several different ways.

 One way is by the type of cell affected.
-Non Hodgkin lymphoma affects certain white blood cells called lymphocytes.
+NHL affects certain white blood cells called lymphocytes.
 Two types of lymphocyte can be affected – B cells and T cells.
 So you can have a B cell lymphoma or a T cell lymphoma.

-Most people with non Hodgkin lymphoma have B cell lymphomas.
+Most people with NHL have B cell lymphomas.
 T cell lymphomas are more common in teenagers and young adults.

-Non Hodgkin lymphoma is not treated in quite the same way in children as it is in adults.
+NHL is not treated in quite the same way in children as it is in adults.
 So while some of the information here is useful, you do need to be careful.
-Check with your doctor which parts apply to you or your child.
+We have separate information about NHL in children.

-Around 12,800 cases of non Hodgkin lymphoma are diagnosed each year in the UK.
-This makes it the 6th most common type of cancer in adults (not counting non melanoma skin cancer).
-Out of every 100 cancers diagnosed, around 4 (4%) are non Hodgkin lymphomas.
+Around 14,100 people are diagnosed with NHL each year in the UK.
+This makes it the 6th most common type of cancer in adults.
+Out of every 100 cancers diagnosed, 4 out of 100 (4%) are NHLs.